 In any country you visit, you’ll find that there’s a minority of taxi drivers giving the rest a bad name.
 To stop yourself from being scammed, only use licensed taxis.
 It’s also a good idea to agree a price before setting off – or, if you notice a metre, ask for it to be turned on.

 Many holidaymakers enjoy a few tipples while away.
 But, whether you’re warming up with a hot toddy in an après ski bar, or sipping a Pina Colada by the pool, the same rule applies: never leave your drinks unattended.
-Also, there’s a reason why it’s called après ski – just like driving, skiing whilst under the influence can be very dangerous, so save the hot toddies for later on!
+Also, there’s a reason why it’s called après ski – just like driving, skiing whilst under the influence can be dangerous.

 It’s ‘safety in numbers,’ as they say, so don’t walk alone at night.
 Always stay in a group, especially if you’re in a quieter area.
 If you fancy some solo exploring during the daytime, let someone know where you’re going and what time you’ll be back, and always take your phone with you.